Convection can enhance the capacitive charging of porous electrodes: Abstract

 \section{Abstract}

-We simulate the charging of a single electrolyte-filled pore using the modified Poisson-Nernst-Planck and Navier-Stokes equations.
-We find that electroconvection, previously ignored in this context, can substantially speed up the charging dynamics.
-We derive an analytical model that describes the induced fluid velocity and the electric current arising due to convection.
-Our findings suggest that convection becomes significant beyond a certain threshold voltage that is an inherent electrolyte property.
+Charge transport in porous electrodes is foundational for modern energy storage technologies like supercapacitors, fuel cells, and batteries.
+Supercapacitors in particular rely solely on storing energy in charged pores.
+Here, we simulate the charging of a single electrolyte-filled pore using the modified Poisson-Nernst-Planck and Navier-Stokes equations.
+We find that electroconvection can substantially speed up the charging dynamics.
+We uncover the fundamental mechanism of electroconvection during pore charging through an analytical model that predicts the induced flow field and the electric current arising due to convection.
+Our findings suggest that convection is especially important in the limit of slender pores with thin electric double layers, and becomes significant beyond a certain threshold voltage that is an inherent electrolyte property.

-\emph{Introduction} Recent developments in renewable energy and electrochemical energy conversion have led to increased attention for storage devices like batteries and supercapacitors \cite{Raza.2018,Karthikeyan.2021,Sahin.2022,Sharma.2023,Chanut.2023}.
-Unlike batteries, supercapacitors do not store energy chemically, but through the formation of electric double layers (EDLs).
-Their charging rates essentially rely on the charging dynamics of porous electrodes.
-Most mathematical models of porous electrode charging either focus on the device length scale and treat pore charging in an averaged way \cite{Biesheuvel.2010, Newman.1962}, or focus on single pores.
-Initially, single pores were described through equivalent circuits -- the transmission line circuit \cite{Levie.1963,Levie.1964,Posey.1966}.
-In the last two decades, the underlying physical mechanisms of ion transport during pore charging, diffusion and electromigration, have been accounted for by solving the Poisson-Nernst-Planck (PNP) equations in simple pore geometries \cite{Sakaguchi.2007,Mirzadeh.2014,Gupta.2020,Henrique.2021,Henrique.2022,Aslyamov.2022,pedersen2023equivalent, Yang.2022}.
+To harness the full potential of renewable but intermittent sources like solar and wind, next generation batteries, supercapacitors, and other storage devices are needed \cite{Raza.2018,Karthikeyan.2021,Sahin.2022,Sharma.2023,Chanut.2023}.
+Batteries and supercapacitors both use porous electrodes to store energy; batteries do so chemically, supercapacitors through the formation of electric double layers (EDLs).
+Porous electrode charging is both multiscale and multiphysics, and all theoretical models for it have focussed on particular scales or phenomena while simplifying or ignoring others \cite{Jeanmairet.2022,Wu.2022,Kondrat.2023}.
+Traditionally, models for porous electrode charging either focus on the device scale and treat pore charging in an averaged way \cite{Biesheuvel.2010, Newman.1962,Henrique.2024}, or focus on single pores.
+Initially, single pores were described through equivalent circuits such as the transmission line circuit \cite{Levie.1963,Levie.1964,Posey.1966}.
+Single pores were then connected in networks to predict whole-electrode charging, but such models, despite their popularity, do not give a first principles understanding of pore charging and rely on (several) unexplained fit parameters.
+In the last two decades, the ion transport mechanisms of diffusion and electromigration that underlie pore charging have been studied in Poisson-Nernst-Planck (PNP) simulations of simple pore geometries \cite{Sakaguchi.2007,Mirzadeh.2014,Gupta.2020,Henrique.2021,Henrique.2022,Aslyamov.2022,pedersen2023equivalent, Yang.2022} and idealized porous structures \cite{Lian.2020,Henrique.2024}.
+Still, such first-principles models predict the characteristic time with which porous electrodes charge within an order of magnitude at best \cite{Lian.2020}.
+In this article, we show that electroconvection---solvent flow due to motion of ions in electric fields--- can substantially affect single pore charging.